 In our sexually super-charged society, our culture is constantly bombarding us with sexual input and sexualized information.
 This may cause us to behave in unhealthy ways in this area of our lives.
 But, did you know that sexually compulsive behaviors hijack the brain, which in turn alter your relationship with God, self, and others?
 This seminar addresses how pornography, for instance, impacts your brain chemistry, creating a need to act in ways that may be contrary to your values and morals and hurtful to those closest to you.
 Often, the secrets you carry from “acting out” generate feelings of shame and guilt.
 “What if my parents, spouse, partner, Pastor found out?”
 The Good News is, your brain can heal, and your relationships can thrive again!
 Whether for yourself, your spouse, your kids or your friends, this seminar is packed full of helpful information and tools to bring freedom from a bondage that so many experience today.

-Two of the most talked about events of 2015 were the June supreme court ruling affirming same sex marriage and Bruce Jenner’s high profiled transition to Caitlyn Jenner.
+Two of the most talked about events of 2015 were the June Supreme Court ruling affirming same sex marriage and Bruce Jenner’s high-profile transition to Caitlyn Jenner.
 What are we to make of these two events as Christians?
 How are we to think about gender and sexuality from a Biblical point of view?
-Bernard Bell shares a Biblical framework on gender and sexuality, followed by a question and answer panel discussion with Shawn Reese, Kathy Woodward, Arthur Haliday and Brian Morgan.
+Bernard Bell shares a Biblical framework on gender and sexuality, followed by a question and answer panel discussion with Shawn Reese, Kathy Woodward, Arthur Halliday and Brian Morgan.